 Learn how to log into your account, place holds, and create lists.

-Learn to use EBSCO Discovery Service, which provides access to almost the entire library collection through one interface.
+Learn to use Summon, which provides access to almost the entire library collection through one interface.

 Evaluating Reliable Sources

 Learn to evaluate sources critically and identify what will help you with your research.
 (QUIZ)

 Peer Review, Citations, and Plagiarism